-- Share your personal history, if relevant (do you have a special connection to your area of study? have you experienced significant experience and overcome them? were you inspired by a special person or event?)
+- Share your personal history, if relevant (do you have a special connection to your area of study? have you experienced significant experience and overcome them?)

 Statement of Financial Need: Please tell us about your financial situation and what impact receiving a scholarship would have on your life.
 Think about how your daily life would change and/or the larger impact a scholarship would have on your finances, your academics, your motivation, etc. Additionally, please share if there are any foreseeable changes or unknown elements regarding your ability to afford college.
 (200-300 words; approximately 1/2 of a page, single-spaced).